A Travel Price Comparison for United States of America Wilmington vs. Myrtle Beach for Vacations, Tours, and Honeymoons

 Should I visit Wilmington or Myrtle Beach in the Autumn?

 Both Myrtle Beach and Wilmington are popular destinations to visit in the autumn with plenty of activities.
-Also, the shopping scene are the main draw to Myrtle Beach this time of year.
+The autumn months attract visitors to Wilmington because of the shopping scene.
+Also, the city's sights and attractions and the shopping scene are the main draw to Myrtle Beach this time of year.

 Wilmington is around the same temperature as Myrtle Beach in the autumn.
-The temperature in Wilmington is usually 65°F (18°C) in October, and Myrtle Beach stays around 65°F (18°C).
+The daily temperature in Wilmington averages around 65°F (18°C) in October, and Myrtle Beach fluctuates around 65°F (18°C).

 It's quite sunny in Myrtle Beach.
 The sun comes out a lot this time of the year in Wilmington.
 Wilmington usually receives around the same amount of sunshine as Myrtle Beach during autumn.
 Wilmington gets 227 hours of sunny skies, while Myrtle Beach receives 227 hours of full sun in the autumn.